AlanCristhian/namedobject/README.md

 'a'
 ```

-You can create multiples variables using the unpack sequence syntax.
+It can make multiple variables using the unpack sequence syntax.
 To do that
 you must pass the amount of object that you want as argument.

 ```pycon